Xitro/ToroPHP/README.md

 1. Methods named after the HTTP request method (`GET`, `POST`, `PUT`, `DELETE`) are automatically called.

-2. Appending `_xhr` to a handler method automatically matches JSON/`XMLHTTPRequest` requests.
-If the `_xhr` method is not implemented, then the given HTTP request method is called as a fallback.
+2. Appending `XHR` to a handler method automatically matches JSON/`XMLHTTPRequest` requests.
+If the `XHR` method is not implemented, then the given HTTP request method is called as a fallback.